 Most of us use our Android boxes for streaming, so we’re not downloading files to the internal storage.
 If we’re installing apps, they’re small enough to fit on an 8 GB device without too much trouble.
-When the manufacturers are trying to cut costs any way they can, why spend their development money for a larger storage drive if their customers aren’t going to use it.
+When the manufacturers are trying to cut costs any way they can, why spend their development money on a larger storage drive if their customers aren’t going to use it?

 If you want lots of storage for your own content, most devices come with a TF card slot that allows you to expand your storage to a TB, or more, depending on the device.
 Manufacturers are expecting you to use this option, or an external hard drive, to store your big media files.

 My advice: Go with at least 16 GB to give yourself a little cushion.
 But make sure that the box has expandable storage to at least 1 TB or USB 3.0 for a fast connection to an external hard drive.

 If you don’t believe me, just think back to the last time your internet was out.
 How long did it take before you were huddled in the corner, crying like a baby?